-• The District also continues to work with the United States Government to settle the title claim issue related to ownership of District facilities.
-District employees and legal advisors participated over a number of years in the development of a new biological opinion (BiOp) related to the silvery minnow, southwestern willow flycatcher, yellow billed cuckoo and the meadow jumping mouse.
-The new biological opinion was issued in December 2016 and the District is working on a number of commitments associated with this BiOp and related projects including the Isleta Diversion Dam settlement.
+• The District also continues to work with the United States Government to settle the title claim issue related to ownership of District facilities that is nearing completion for Phase 1 - title transfer for all facilities south of the Isleta Pueblo boundary.
+District employees and legal advisors participated over a number of years in the development of the 2016 biological opinion

+(BiOp) related to the silvery minnow, southwestern willow flycatcher, yellow billed cuckoo and the meadow jumping mouse.
+The biological opinion has a number of conservation measures that the District is working on with the Bureau of Reclamation as the lead federal agency and the NMISC as another partner where a number of commitments associated with this BiOp and related projects including the Isleta Diversion Dam settlement are a continuing component of the District's operating budget.
 Both of these issues are detailed in Note 11 - Contingencies.